Welcome to kinetic-context

 How It Works

-- Query Dependencies - Use the MCP server or web UI to ask questions about dependencies
+- Query Dependencies - Use the MCP server or web UI chat interface to ask questions about dependencies

 - Get Answers - OpenCode analyzes the dependency code and provides intelligent answers